vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-chf.md

     - Criteria: moderate to severe mitral regurgitation (3-4+), on maximally tolerated GDMT, an ejection fraction \>20%, and a left ventricle end-systolic dimension of less than 7 cm

+## Guideline-Directed Medical Therapy for HFpEF

+- Medications overlap with HFrEF treatment (above) but outcomes are less significant
+    -   SGLT2 inhibitors can decrease HF hospitalizations and CV mortality
+    -   MRAs can decrease HF hospitalizations
+    -   ARBs and ARNis can be used to decrease hospitalizations
+    -   Diuretics as needed for congestion (no morbidity or mortality benefit)